The mission of the University of Chicago Urban Education Institute (UEI) is to create knowledge to produce reliably excellent urban schooling.

 The Committee on Education (COE) serves as the center of multi-disciplinary scholarship in education drawing together faculty members from economics, human development, mathematics, public policy, psychology, sociology and social services administration.
 COE contributes to the mission of UEI by addressing core questions about how children develop language, how they learn to reason mathematically, how schools function as formal and informal organizations, and how the political economy of schooling shapes the incentives, practices, and effectiveness of educators.
 Faculty members with appointments in other departments are also actively involved in education research and consultation with Chicago public schools.

 UEI is a significant undertaking.
-We employ over 300 part- and full-time personnel and have an annual operating budget of approximately thirty million dollars.
+We employ over 450 part- and full-time personnel and have an annual operating budget of approximately forty-one million dollars.

 At the root of our model is one principle: reliably excellent schooling depends upon each of UEI’s components joining forces.
 If we are to systemically educate children growing up in urban America at high levels, reform must: